libxsmm/libxsmm/documentation/index.md

 **\[8]&#160;[https://ceed.exascaleproject.org/ceed-code/](https://ceed.exascaleproject.org/ceed-code/)**: The Center for Efficient Exascale Discretizations (CEED) is building on the efforts of the Nek5000, MFEM, MAGMA, OCCA and PETSc projects to develop application program interfaces (APIs), both at high-level and at low-level to enable applications to take advantage of high-order methods.
 The CEED low-level API, [libCEED](https://ceed.exascaleproject.org/libceed/) uses LIBXSMM as a [backend](https://github.com/CEED/libCEED#backends) for high performance on CPUs.

+**\[9]&#160;[https://github.com/romeric/Fastor](https://github.com/romeric/Fastor)**: Fastor is a light-weight high performance tensor algebra framework for modern C++ and can optionally use LIBXSMM as [JIT-backend](https://github.com/romeric/Fastor/wiki/9.-Using-the-LIBXSMM-MKL-JIT-backend).

 ### Machine Learning (ML)

-**\[9]&#160;[https://github.com/baidu-research/DeepBench](https://github.com/baidu-research/DeepBench#deepbench)**: The primary purpose of DeepBench is to benchmark operations that are important to deep learning on different hardware platforms.
+**\[10]&#160;[https://github.com/baidu-research/DeepBench](https://github.com/baidu-research/DeepBench#deepbench)**: The primary purpose of DeepBench is to benchmark operations that are important to deep learning on different hardware platforms.
 LIBXSMM's DNN primitives have been [incorporated into DeepBench](https://github.com/baidu-research/DeepBench/tree/master/code/intel/convolution/libxsmm_conv) to demonstrate an increased performance of deep learning on Intel hardware.

-**\[10]&#160;[https://www.tensorflow.org/](https://tensorflow.org/)**: TensorFlow&trade; is an open source software library for numerical computation using data flow graphs.
+**\[11]&#160;[https://www.tensorflow.org/](https://tensorflow.org/)**: TensorFlow&trade; is an open source software library for numerical computation using data flow graphs.
 TensorFlow was originally developed by researchers and engineers working on the Google Brain Team for the purposes of conducting machine learning and deep neural networks research.
 LIBXSMM can be [used](tensorflow.md#tensorflow-with-libxsmm) to increase the performance of TensorFlow on Intel hardware.

-**\[11]&#160;[https://github.com/IntelLabs/SkimCaffe](https://github.com/IntelLabs/SkimCaffe#skimcaffe-specific-description)**: SkimCaffe from Intel Labs is a Caffe branch for training of sparse CNNs, which provide 80-95% sparsity in convolutions and fully-connected layers.
+**\[12]&#160;[https://github.com/IntelLabs/SkimCaffe](https://github.com/IntelLabs/SkimCaffe#skimcaffe-specific-description)**: SkimCaffe from Intel Labs is a Caffe branch for training of sparse CNNs, which provide 80-95% sparsity in convolutions and fully-connected layers.
 LIBXSMM's SPMDM domain (SParseMatrix-DenseMatrix multiplication) evolved from SkimCaffe, and since then LIBXSMM implements the sparse operations in SkimCaffe.

 ### Automated Driving (AD)

-**\[12]&#160;[https://software.seek.intel.com/accelerating-eigen-math-library](https://software.seek.intel.com/accelerating-eigen-math-library)**: Accelerating The Eigen Math Library for Automated Driving Workloads: The Need for Speed in Kalman Filtering.
+**\[13]&#160;[https://software.seek.intel.com/accelerating-eigen-math-library](https://software.seek.intel.com/accelerating-eigen-math-library)**: Accelerating The Eigen Math Library for Automated Driving Workloads: The Need for Speed in Kalman Filtering.
 An article in [Issue&#160;31](https://software.intel.com/sites/default/files/managed/4f/73/parallel-universe-issue-31.pdf) of The Parallel Universe magazine.

 ## References